GracieleDamasceno/dev-on-track/_posts/en/2022-07-23-nasa-exoplanet-archive.md

 lang: en
 ---

-## Nasa Exoplanet Archive

 This is a pet project developed to learn more about Python APIs.
-The main objective here was to gather information using a endpoint that offers planet's data.
+The main objective here was to gather information using an endpoint that offers exoplanets' data (exoplanets are planets outside our solar system!).
 The data used in the application comes from Nasa Exoplanet Science Institute website, through an API call.

-Nasa Exoplanet Archive is an stellar and astronomical exoplanet catalog that collates and cross-correlates data and information about exoplanets.
+Nasa Exoplanet Archive is a stellar and astronomical exoplanet catalog that collates and cross-correlates data and information about exoplanets.
 You can check more about the website and the initiative [here][aboutnea].

 #### Project Details